me-foundation/onchain-traits/README.md

 <img src="./demo.png" width="600">

-We might want to enforce a naming convention like `@attr1` to differentiate trait key-value pairs from other common key-value pairs.
+We enforce a naming convention like `@attr1` to differentiate trait key-value pairs from other common key-value pairs.
 Based on this naming convention, we can have 1) an indexing system and 2) on-chain programs to start parsing the on-chain traits and build smart contracts based on these naming rules.